bazylikas/VismaBookLibrary/README.md

 # Visma internship .net developer task

 ○Command to add a new book.
 All the book data should be stored in a JSON file.
-Book model should contain the following properties:
+Book model should contain the following properties: <br />
 ●Name <br />
 ●Author <br />
 ●Category <br />